BAMresearch/aRTist-handbook/docs/_sources/tutorial_ctscan_module.rst.txt

 You can choose the :guilabel:`Direction` of rotation for your CT scan. :guilabel:`Counterclockwise` will result in a mathematically positive rotation around the *Y* axis.
 Consequently, :guilabel:`clockwise` will be a rotation in mathematically negative direction.

 You can run a scan with photon :guilabel:`Scatter` simulation activated.
-For the scatter simulation, *aRT*\ ist will use a photon transport Monte-Carlo simulation tool called *McRay*.
+For the scatter simulation, *aRT*\ ist will use a particle transport Monte-Carlo simulation tool called *McRay*.
 It will use the settings from the *Scatter* tab in the *Parameter Panel* of the main window.
 The :guilabel:`Interval` lets you set how often a new scatter image shall be calculated, which is a useful option if you want to speed up computation time.
 The simulation of scatter radiation will be the topic of another tutorial.

 FDK Reconstructions